Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 8. Develop your film

-To develop your film start by pouring the developer into the tank (our developing time was 9 minutes).
-As a general rule with the developer, agitate the tank for the first 10 seconds then do the same every few minutes.
-Once the developing time is up pour the developer back into the same container and rinse the film with some clean 20 degree water (this stops the chemicals getting mixed together meaning you can use them a few times).
-Next add the stop mixture (we did 10 seconds stop time whilst agitating the tank), and again rinse with water.
-Then add the fix (ours took 5 minutes).
+To develop your film, start by pouring the developer into the tank (our developing time was 9 minutes).
+As a general rule with developer, agitate the tank for the first 10 seconds then repeat every few minutes.
+Once the developing time is up, pour it back into the same container and rinse the film with some clean water of 20ºC – this stops the chemicals getting mixed together so that you can re-use them several times.

 Image credit: Claire Gillo